faizan4devloper/band-landing-page/README.md

       const formattedData = [
         {
           question: 'What are the average class sizes and student-teacher ratios in the local schools?',
+          answer: {
+            textualResponse: formattedAnswer.length > 0 ? formattedAnswer : ['No Answer Available'],
+            citizenExperience: 'Citizen experience response goes here.',
+            factualInfo: 'Factual information goes here.',
+            contextual: 'Contextual information goes here.',
+          },
+        },
+        {
-          // question: 'What are the admission criteria for the schools in this area?
+          question: 'What are the admission criteria for the schools in this area?
 How do they prioritize applications?',
           answer: {
             textualResponse: formattedAnswer.length > 0 ? formattedAnswer : ['No Answer Available'],
             citizenExperience: 'Citizen experience response goes here.',
             factualInfo: 'Factual information goes here.',
             contextual: 'Contextual information goes here.',
           },
+        },
+        {
+          question: 'What extracurricular activities are offered in the local schools?',
+          answer: {
+            textualResponse: ['Extracurricular activities include sports, music, art, and drama.'],
+            citizenExperience: 'The schools provide ample opportunities for student involvement in extracurriculars.',
+            factualInfo: 'Most schools offer after-school programs, including competitive sports teams and arts clubs.',
+            contextual: 'Participation in extracurricular activities is encouraged as part of the holistic development approach.', },
+        },
+        {
+          question: 'How do local schools support students with special needs or learning disabilities?',
+          answer: {
+            textualResponse: ['Schools have specialized support programs for students with learning disabilities.'],
+            citizenExperience: 'Parents have reported positive experiences with the special education programs.',
+            factualInfo: 'Schools offer individualized education programs (IEPs) and provide access to trained professionals.',
+            contextual: 'The inclusion programs are well-funded, ensuring adequate resources for students with special needs.', },
         },
       ];